Missionary Training Center: Language Training Mission

 By November 1961, missionaries gathered at the Hotel Roberts in downtown Provo under the direction of Ernest J. Wilkins, a professor of Spanish in the BYU Languages Department.
-In 1968, the activities were moved to Amanda Knight Hall and Knight-Mangum Hall, buildings on the lower campus of BYU, which were reserved exclusively for the training of missionaries.
+Around 1964, the activities were moved to Amanda Knight Hall and Knight-Mangum Hall, buildings on the lower campus of BYU, which were reserved exclusively for the training of missionaries.
 A new church mission, the Language Training Mission (LTM), was created with its own mission presidency and organization, with the geographic extent of the mission to be the perimeter of the building.
 This building included dormitories as well as classrooms for the missionaries.
 Eventually, other buildings on the campus of BYU were also used for missionary training activities.

 The church constructed and operated a large LTM in Laie, Hawaii.
 Through the 1970s, the Hawaiian LTM received missionaries from around the world who were preparing to serve as missionaries in the Asia Pacific regions, including Taiwan, Hong Kong, and Polynesia.

 Instructors for the LTM were employed by BYU.
 Sometimes these were full-time professors from the university, but more often they were teaching assistants or university students who had skills in the languages being taught.
 In many cases, instructors were former missionaries who had just returned from the areas where the missionaries in the LTM were to be sent.
 Curriculum was still planned directly by the foreign language departments at BYU, in coordination with the LTM mission presidency.

 In the beginning, the LTM was intended to be a temporary place for those missionaries who were having visa difficulties.
 However, mission presidents who received visa-delayed missionaries started to notice a significant improvement in their proselytizing skills over similar missionaries who were able to get their visas almost immediately.
 It was estimated that even a few weeks of intensive language training at the beginning could save almost a full year's worth of effort trying to learn the language "on the streets."
 Mission presidents soon asked church headquarters to have all the missionaries, regardless of their visa status, attend language training before their departure.

 During this expansion of the LTM's role, additional types of instruction were added to the curriculum, including leadership training and basic instructor training.
 After several years of language and general missionary skills training, the mission presidents serving in English-speaking areas were requesting their missionaries also have the opportunity to take additional classes taught at the LTM.
 With an overall increase in missionaries serving, as well as a large number of missionaries who would be attending the LTM due to program changes, plans were made to move the whole mission to another location.